 Echoing his mentor, Soltan has engaged in virulent anti-Semitism and promoted bloodshed.
 During a December 2008 interview on the Egyptian TV network al-Nas, Soltan called for the murder of Jews, and predicted that the “U.S. will suffer more deaths than all those killed in this third Gaza holocaust.”

 Ahmad is likely well aware of Soltan, who earlier this year appeared on Hamas’ TV network.
 After all, the fiery cleric is the former resident scholar at the mosque Ahmad attends, the Noor Islamic Center.
-Although Soltan ended his regular role at the mosque before Ahmad arrived in mid-2008, documents filed by attorneys in an unrelated civil case last year showed that Soltan preached at Noor as recently as December 2008.
+Although Soltan ended his regular role at the mosque before Ahmad arrived in mid-2008,

 The founder of the mosque, Dr. Hany Saqr, was listed in a leadership directory of the U.S. Muslim Brotherhood, which was submitted as a government exhibit in the successful Holy Land Foundation prosecution.
 “The Muslim Brotherhood is an international organization that seeks to spread a puritanical form of Islam, and it has served as the parent for every major Sunni terrorist group, from Hamas to Islamic Jihad to al Qaeda,” explains terrorism expert Steve Emerson, executive director of the Investigative Project on Terrorism.